“The Sheepfold, Moonlight” by Jean-François Millet

 Please enjoy this nightscape from Millet.

 In “The Sheepfold, Moonlight”, Millet depicts a solitary shepherd at work on the plains between the towns of Barbizon and Chailly in north-central France.
-Millet had moved to Barbizon in 1849, and during the 1850s, his work completely shifted focus from portraiture to that of peasant life.
+Millet had moved to Barbizon in 1849, and during the 1850s, his work completely shifted focus from portraiture to peasant life.

 According to the Walters Museum website, Millet had said “Oh, how I wish I could make those who see my work feel the splendors and terrors of the night!
 One ought to be able to make people hear the songs, the silences, and murmurings of the air.
 They should feel the infinite..”.